SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :description: First steps with Renga
     :keywords: hello world, first steps, starter, primer

 To try out Renga, you first need a platform to connect to: see :ref:`setup` for instructions on how to get one running on your own machine in a few minutes.

 Interaction with the platform takes place via the Python-based command-line interface (CLI) and the Python API.
 You can get both via pip:

 .. code-block:: console

-   $ pip3 install renga
+   $ pip install renga

 .. note::

-   Renga client is currently tested only with Python 3.6.
-   We recommend using `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ when installing the ``renga`` package.
+   We recommend using `virtualenv
+   <https://virtualenv.pypa.io/en/stable/>`_ when installing the ``renga``
+   package.

 Our first Renga project